JoeIMIsu/codingpedia.github.io/_posts/2017-03-19-How-to-get-the-title-of-a-remote-web-page-using-javascript-and-nodejs.md

 ### What happens?

 The URL of the webpage comes as a `url` query parameter under the `/scrape resource.
 Then the web page with the URL is requested.
-If there is no error and we receive an <span class="highlight">HTTP 200 OK status</span> the body of the response is loaded into cheerio.
+If there is no error and we receive an <span class="highlight-yellow">HTTP 200 OK status</span> the body of the response is loaded into cheerio.

 > With Cheerio we need to pass in the HTML document.